As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Material: Natural latex (imported)
+• Material: Natural latex (tubes and thin loops)

 Pros